NetBeans: NetBeans IDE

+Modularity

-Modularity: All the functions of the IDE are provided by modules.
+All the functions of the IDE are provided by modules.
 Each module provides a well-defined function, such as support for the Java language, editing, or support for the CVS versioning system, and SVN.
 NetBeans contains all the modules needed for Java development in a single download, allowing the user to start working immediately.
 Modules also allow NetBeans to be extended.
 New features, such as support for other programming languages, can be added by installing additional modules.
 For instance, Sun Studio, Sun Java Studio Enterprise, and Sun Java Studio Creator from Sun Microsystems are all based on the NetBeans IDE.

+License

-License: The IDE is licensed under the Apache License 2.0.
-Previously, from July 2006 through 2007, NetBeans IDE was licensed under Sun's Common Development and Distribution License (CDDL), a license based on the Mozilla Public License (MPL).
+NetBeans IDE is licensed under the Apache License 2.0.
+Previously, from July 2006 through 2007, it was licensed under Sun's Common Development and Distribution License (CDDL), a license based on the Mozilla Public License (MPL).
 In October 2007, Sun announced that NetBeans would henceforth be offered under a dual license of the CDDL and the GPL version 2 licenses, with the GPL linking exception for GNU Classpath.
 Oracle has donated NetBeans Platform and IDE to the Apache Foundation where it underwent incubation and graduated as a top level project in April 2019.